 In Playa Del Carmen it is always important to think about going to the grocery store and accessibility.
 In this part of downtown your nearest grocery store would be Walmart on 8th Street.
 An alternative would be the Chedraui three blocks below Juarez Avenue and between 45th and the highway.

 Most all the restaurants in this area are local or budget restaurants.
-You can find one of the El Fogon taco places (which is famous in Playa Del Carmen) here and some great local chicken restaurants.
+Here and some great local chicken restaurants.
 La Brocherie Restaurant is one of the highlights in this area offering gourmet taste at budget prices.
 You can also find a good number of our cheap eats restaurants in this area.
-These are restaurants where you can eat for under 100 pesos.
+These are restaurants where you can eat for around 100-150 pesos.

 Bars, strip clubs and poor areas

-If you are looking for a rental property you have to remember what your renters are going to say in reviews.
-This will effect your rentability and bottom line.
-Of course some of these bars and clubs will not stay in this area forever.
+If you are looking for a rental property, you have to remember what your renters are going to say in reviews.
+This will affect your rentability and bottom line.
+Of course, some of these bars and clubs will not stay in this area forever.
 Eventually if the neighborhood keeps developing the property will be more valuable to sell and these will most likely relocate.
 But remember, things take time in Mexico and many of these businesses have been there for near a decade already.